compufpel/minimal-mistakes/_pages/pubs.md

 ## 2016

 * B. Moura, Y. Soares, L. Sampaio, R. H. S. Reiser, A. C. Yasmin, M. L. Pilla.
 Fuzzy System Modeling for Task Scheduling in Computational Grids.
 In: FLINS, 2016.
+[Research Gate](https://www.researchgate.net/publication/305781633_FUZZY_SYSTEM_MODELING_FOR_TASK_SCHEDULING_IN_COMPUTATIONAL_GRIDS)

 * A. B. Avila, R. H. S. Reiser, M. L. Pilla.
 Quantum computing simulation through reduction and decomposition optimizations with a case study of Shor's algorithm.
 Accepted for publication in the journal Concurrency and Computation: Practice and Experience.